pgroonga/pgroonga.github.io/install/os-x.md

 ---
-title: install on OS X
+title: Install on OS X
 layout: en
 ---

-# install on OS X
+# Install on OS X

 This document describes how to install PGroonga on OS X.